Triumphant Venezuela opposition looks to boost economy, free prisoners

 CARACAS Venezuela's opposition vowed on Monday to revive the OPEC nation's troubled economy and free jailed political activists after winning control of the legislature for the first time in 16 years of Socialist rule.

-By afternoon, some results from Sunday's election were not yet in, but the Democratic Unity coalition had already won a commanding majority in the 167-member National Assembly.
+By Monday evening, some results from Sunday's election were not yet in, but the Democratic Unity coalition had already won a commanding majority in the 167-member National Assembly, opening a new chapter in the polarized country's politics.

-Opposition leaders said final tallies showed they reached the crucial bar of two-thirds.
-There was no confirmation of that from the election board, which still has 22 seats to announce.
+There was no confirmation of that from the election board, which had yet to announce the results of 22 legislative contests.

-The 53-year-old Maduro, handpicked by Chavez but lacking his charisma and political guile, quickly accepted defeat in a speech to the nation in the early hours of Monday that calmed fears of violence in a country long riven by political strife.
+Maduro, 53, quickly accepted defeat in a speech early on Monday that calmed fears of violence in a country long riven by political strife.

-After securing the assembly from the "Chavismo" movement, named for late former socialist President Hugo Chavez, the opposition quickly set out its priorities.
+The government was mostly quiet on Monday after voters punished its candidates for an economic crisis that includes shortages ranging from antibiotics to shampoo and steep inflation that is ravaging salaries.

-"It's a great opportunity for us, this protest vote," prominent opposition leader Henrique Capriles said following a win attributed largely to voters punishing the Socialists for Venezuela's deep economic and social crisis.
+"It's a great opportunity for us, this protest vote," opposition leader Henrique Capriles said following the win.

-Coalition head Jesus Torrealba said the opposition would seek to modify the Central Bank law, in an effort to reduce indiscriminate printing of money that has driven the world's highest rate of inflation.
+Coalition head Jesus Torrealba said its lawmakers would seek to modify the Central Bank law in an effort to cut back on the amount of money being printed, a key factor in Venezuela having the world's highest inflation rate.

-Though it will not have the power to radically overhaul the economy from the legislature, the opposition is also promising new laws to stimulate the private sector and to roll back nationalizations.
+Although it will not have the power to radically the economy from the legislature, the opposition is promising new laws to stimulate the private sector and to roll back nationalizations.

-The opposition also wants to pass an amnesty law for jailed opponents of Maduro when the new assembly begins work on Jan.
-5.

 Venezuela's best-known jailed politician is Leopoldo Lopez, who was sentenced to nearly 14 years on charges of promoting political violence in 2014 that killed 43 people.
 But the opposition has a list of what it says are more than 70 other political prisoners.